 “92% of consumers trust recommendations from others, even people they don’t know, over branded content.”
 Source: Realhub

-That means you pass a lot of people each day, so why not advertise your business at the same time?
+That means you pass many people daily, so why not advertise your business simultaneously?
 Up to half of Britain’s van drivers miss a massive opportunity by not branding their van.
 Don’t be one of them.
 Vinyl van stickers and wraps are hugely popular due to their low cost, which means high ROI.
 They’re also easy to remove should you upgrade your van or change your branding style.

-Many different platforms will help you grow your business, from Instagram to Twitter, Facebook to YouTube.
+Many platforms will help you grow your business, from Instagram to Twitter and Facebook to YouTube.
 In addition, you can use the platforms as digital portfolios of your work, engage with potential customers and connect with people in the industry.

 Branding is essential for any business as it creates a memorable impression for potential customers and impacts how they perceive your brand.

-Not only is it beneficial to have your brand displayed on your vehicle, letterheads, invoices, etc., but uniform plays a big part as well.
-It acts as a walking advertisement and ensures staff look presentable and professional at all times while representing the business.
+Not only is it beneficial to display your brand on your vehicle, letterheads, invoices, etc., but uniform plays a big part.
+It acts as a walking advertisement and ensures staff look presentable and professional while representing the business.

 Another way to attract customers is through a traditional advertising technique—the humble ad board.
 Of course, when you’re working on-site, you’re the best advertisement for what you do.
 But how will people know who you are or how to contact you?
 By investing a bit of money into an ad board, you’ll be able to promote your business while you’re on the job.

 Make sure to include essential information.
 Your business name, contact details and website are a must.
-You may even find that a customer is happy to continue displaying your business for a little while after you’ve finished work.
+You may even find a customer happy to continue displaying your business after you finish work.

-If you want to take things to another level in the digital realm, why not try online advertising?
-Online advertising could be on social media platforms, search engines or other websites.
+Why not try online advertising if you want to take things to another level in the digital realm?
+For example, online advertising could be on social media platforms, search engines or other websites.

 Online ads are a great way of boosting your brand awareness.
-So whether you’re just starting, have a special offer to promote or want to get your name out there, try advertising online.
+So try advertising online if you’re just starting, have a special promotional offer, or want to get your name out there.

 Feedback isn’t always the most positive.
 People don’t always have the same expectations, so customers might feel you could have done things better or differently.

 Don’t fret about it.
 See it as constructive criticism instead.
-Start by replying to the feedback politely, apologising for the issue, and offering an explanation or how you are willing to rectify it.
-Then, use it as a lesson and make it your mission to learn from it and improve from then on.
+Start by politely replying to the feedback, apologising for the issue, and explaining how you are willing to rectify it.
+Then, use it as a lesson and make it your mission to learn from it and improve.

 As well as your portfolio, don’t be afraid to show off your expertise in other ways.
 When you’re on social media and active in the trades community, you will find that people will often reach out for advice or help.
 Don’t be afraid to show off what you know.

-Not only are you promoting yourself, but more importantly, you’re helping out a fellow tradesperson.
+Not only are you promoting yourself, but more importantly, you’re helping a fellow tradesperson.

 More Ways To Attract Customers

-If you want to find out more ways to market yourself and attract new customers, take a look at Marketing Activities For Tradespeople.
+If you want to discover more ways to market yourself and attract new customers, consider Marketing Activities For Tradespeople.